CodeAL1990/javascript-sidescroller/README.md

-We will need three helper properties to make use of deltaTime, fps, frameInterval and frameTimer Set fps to 20(this will be fixed to give uniformity across machines) Set frameInterval to 1000 divided by fps(Computers calculate in milliseconds) Set frameTimer to 0(incrementing it by deltaTime till it reaches frameInterval before serving the next frame) Under sprite animation section, when frameTimer is more than frameInterval, set frameTimer to 0 to reset the count After the above, invoke the frameX condition you have commented out(place it inside this newly created condition) Else, increment frameTimer by deltaTime
+We will need three helper properties to make use of deltaTime, fps, frameInterval and frameTimer Set fps to 20(this will be fixed to give uniformity across machines) Set frameInterval to 1000 divided by fps(Computers calculate in milliseconds) Set frameTimer to 0(increasing it by deltaTime till it reaches frameInterval before serving the next frame) Under sprite animation section, when frameTimer is more than frameInterval, set frameTimer to 0 to reset the count After the above, invoke the frameX condition you have commented out(place it inside this newly created condition) Else, increase frameTimer by deltaTime
 You should notice that your sprite moves at a comfortable speed now(not on steroids like before) To fix the blinking, remove the value in maxFrame and set maxFrame value in the enter method under sitting You should do this for all states so each state will have the correct number of sprite frames